 Our charterers are invited to take full advantage of our jetty and on-shore amenities at any time during their charter, free of charge.
 All provisioning companies and supermarkets deliver to our jetty, so there is no need to pay marina fees elsewhere to restock.

 There is no need to battle for space among noisy neighbours or to put up with late-night comings and goings from other vessels when sleeping on a yacht at Shute Harbour.
-You will be able to enjoy a peaceful evening from this beautiful location.

 Many of our charters who opt to do a sleep-aboard have great success when they drop a line in off their boat at our private jetty.
 The fish are so plentiful you hear them jumping around at dusk.
 We’ve also heard that there are plenty of Spanish Mackerel to be caught when trolling as you leave Shute Harbour and head for the passage.